Spectrally distinguishing symmetric spaces I: The symmetric space of complex structures

 \section{The symmetric space of complex structures}

 In this section we consider the compact irreducible symmetric space $\Scomplex$ of complex structures on $\R^{2(n+1)}$ compatible with its Euclidean structure.
-It is known the existence of a two-parameter family of homogeneous metrics on it.
-We will obtain an explicit expression for the first eigenvalue of the Laplace-Beltrami operator for each of them.
-As a consequence, we will prove that the Laplace spectrum distinguishes any of them within such family.
+It is known that $\Scomplex$ admits a two-parameter family of homogeneous metrics (and, up to isometry, this family is believed to exhaust all of the homogeneous metrics on this space).
+We will obtain an explicit expression for the first eigenvalue of the Laplace-Beltrami operator for each member of this family.
+From these expressions, we will deduce that the Laplace spectrum distinguishes any of them within such family.